davxy/datawok-posts/posts/entropy.md

 this is the situation where on average we are mostly surprised to observe one specific event.

-The opposite case is when the probability is concentrated on a smaller set of elements.
+The opposite case is when the probability is concentrated on a small set of elements.
 The surprise factor associated with high probable events is low and thus the overall `H(x)` value is lowered.